gabchouraqui/portfolio.io/R/README.md

 ## Let's Connect

 I'm passionate about R and its potential for driving impactful insights.
 If you're intrigued by these projects, I'd love to hear from you!

 Feel free to reach out via [email](mailto:gabchouraqui@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielchouraqui).
-Let's explore the possibilities of R together!